Review: The Allure of Matter at the Los Angeles County Museum of Art

-This is a good time to mention that while it might be tempting, Wu Hung discourages viewing Material Art through a political lens, though it took root in the aftermath of the Cultural Revolution that routinely destroyed sacred and beautiful things from China’s past.
+This is a good time to mention that while it might be tempting, Wu Hung discourages viewing Material Art through a political lens, though it took root in the aftermath of the Cultural Revolution when sacred and beautiful things from China’s past were routinely destroyed.
 After a longtime government ban on Western art was lifted, he explains, artists explored and deconstructed various modern art movements.
 Experimentation, and mistrust of convention, ultimately led to artists committing themselves to a single, unique material.
 Through this form of self-expression, Material Art was born.

 Decades ago, gu wenda emerged as a Material Art pioneer, experimenting with materials many would find repellent.
-He created installations such as “oedipus refound #3”, using placenta, blood and sperm.
-Ironically he is responsible for an audience favorite, the bright and cheerful little room made of multi-colored yarn called “United Nations.”
+He created installations such as “oedipus refound #3”, using placenta, blood, and sperm.
+Ironically, he is responsible for an audience favorite, the bright and cheerful little room made of multi-colored yarn called “United Nations”.
 The yarn turns out to be human hair collected from around the world.
-Inside, we feel safe and protected, like we’re being sheltered by a rainbow.
+Standing inside, we feel safe and protected, as if being sheltered by a rainbow.

 The vulnerability of things like life, memory, and time is a recurrent theme in these artworks, drawing the artists toward materials transformative in nature, things that have undergone a metamorphosis themselves.
-Operating on many levels, this show appeals to the intellect as much as the eye.
-For you, the disappearing water installation might raise questions about the environment.
-The rainbow-hued little room might inspire meditations on diversity.
+Operating on many levels, this show appeals to the intellect and the heart, as much as the eye.
+For you, the disappearing water installation might spark conversation about the environment.
+The rainbow-hued little room might inspire musings on diversity.
 Paintings made with gunpowder might cause you to reflect that the power to destroy and the power to create can rest in the same pair of hands.
-Or maybe you’ll find that the sculpture of an angry worker made from construction debris, fists bursting forth from his head, speaks to you about income inequality.
-For me it was enough to simply wander the galleries, “tasting” everything.
+Or maybe you’ll find that the sculpture of an angry worker made from construction debris, fists bursting forth from his head, speaks to you about inequality.
+For me, it was enough to simply wander the galleries, “tasting” everything.
 Even though I rarely guessed the ingredients correctly, I savored every second of the experience.